A lust for everlasting life resulted in the massive Qin Shi Huang tomb.

 Historical Records by Sima Qian is the first written documentation about the first emperor’s tomb:

-The site includes three streams, and his coffin is encased in a bronze sarcophagus.
-The floor of the central burial chamber floats on rivers, lakes and seas of mercury…The vaulted ceiling is inlayed with pearls and gems to emulate the sun, moon and principle stars of the constellations in the night sky.
-Whale oil lamps are brightly lit for an everlasting effect of illustriousness.
+[blockquote align=”none” author=”Sima Qian”]The site includes three streams, and his coffin is encased in a bronze sarcophagus.
+The floor of the central burial chamber floats on rivers, lakes, and seas of mercury…The vaulted ceiling is inlaid with pearls and gems to emulate the sun, moon, and principal stars of the constellations in the night sky.
+Whale oil lamps are brightly lit for an everlasting effect of illustriousness.[/blockquote]

+Using modern scientific techniques, scientists have revealed details that may confirm the historical record of Sima Qian.
 As noted, Qian wrote that designers of the tomb used mercury to create simulations of rivers and seas in the tomb.
-Archaeologists have detected extremely high levels of mercury in the area of the tomb.
-They found the bronze horses and chariots in various passageways that they believe lead to the burial chamber.
-Imaging and other tests revealed the presence of a vast amount of metal.
-This also affirms Qian’s account that the Emperor took his treasures with him.
+Archaeologists have detected extremely high levels of mercury in the area.
+Additionally, imaging and other tests revealed the presence of a vast amount of metal within.
+This also affirms Qian’s account that the emperor took his treasures with him.

 There is an ongoing debate in China that has delayed the complete excavation of the Qin Shi Huang tomb.
 Some people maintain that an excavation is immediately necessary due to the potential for seismic activity in the region.
 However, others argue that China does not yet possess the technology or ability to carry out the exploration properly.
 There is also trepidation, as stories tell of entryways that have booby traps to prevent access to the tomb, and high levels of mercury could pose a health risk.

 A World Treasure